Some past science snippets and physics tips... enjoy!

 The connection between mind and movement

 Ever wondered why trees don't have brains?
-Or which single study tip might be most helpful to us?
+Or which single study tip might be most helpful?
 The answers, respectively, can be found here and here, and together they convey some amazing benefits from haptic learning.

 Trig nomenclature